shubhamashish33/split-bill/README.md

 # Split-Bill
-Bill Spliting App to equally distribute your contribution among your friends.
-Simple and minimal web app all you need to get away from that hasel of spliting bills.
+Bill Splitting App to equally distribute your contribution among your friends.
+A simple and minimal web app is all you need to get away from that hassle of splitting bills.

 [Visit Here🚀](https://shubhamashish33.github.io/split-bill/)